Qsiny/FUPS/README.md

-# Conscious-distilling
+# FUPS
-This repository is about to be put into Conscious distilling code
+This repository contains the code for the paper 'FUPS:Fusion-Based Parallel Structured Pruning for Large Language Models'.
+The code is currently being prepared for public release.